umesh755485/30-DaysPower_Bi/Day3/README.md

       | Letter    | Portrait orientation, ideal for PDF/print           |
       | Tooltip   | Small, square, used for custom tooltips             |
       | Custom    | Set your own dimensions (pixels)                    |
+    Choose the size that fits your report’s purpose and target device